orlicekm/CsharpCourse/Lectures/Lecture02/PITCHME.md

 +++
 ### Access modifiers
-* used for limiting access to *implementation details*
+* Used for limiting access to *implementation details*
-* ensure *encapsulation* and leads to safe code
+* Ensure *encapsulation* and leads to safe code
-* if a modifier is omitted, the most restrictive one is used
+* If a modifier is omitted, the most restrictive one is used

 +++
 | Modifier | Visibility |